What to do When Your Baby Isn’t Gaining Weight

 Steps to Take If Your Baby Isn’t Gaining Weight

-- Talk to a Doctor – First and foremost, contact your child’s doctor immediately!
+First and foremost, contact your child’s healthcare provider immediately!
 There are many reasons behind why your baby isn’t gaining weight, and only a doctor can properly diagnose them.
 From there, here are a few suggestions your doctor may have to help your little one get back on track.

-- Formula Measurements – Failure to thrive can result if a parent or caregiver is not measuring or mixing the formula correctly.
-This results in less calories and therefore less weight gain.
+Failure to thrive can result if a parent or caregiver is not measuring or mixing the formula correctly.
+This results in less calories and, therefore, less weight gain.
 Unfortunately, this can be common in situations where parents cannot afford enough food.

-- Keep Them Awake – Is your baby sleepy during feedings?
+Is your baby sleepy during feeding sessions?
 They may not be gaining enough weight because they frequently fall asleep instead of eating as much as they should.
-If your breastfed baby isn’t gaining weight, keep their eyes open and actively breastfeeding for about 20 minutes.
+If your breastfed baby isn’t gaining weight, keep their eyes open and actively breastfeed for about 20 minutes.
 This way, it can be clearer that they’re getting enough nutrients.

-- Address your Breast Milk Supply – If you struggle to produce enough milk, your baby may not be getting enough to eat.
+If you struggle with a low milk supply, your baby may not be getting enough to eat.
 Try breastfeeding more often, pumping in between feedings or even supplementing with formula to correct the problem.
 Remember, fed is best and there is nothing wrong with needing help with breastfeeding!

-- Test for Medical Conditions – Although much less likely, your child could have a medical condition.
-This is probably the last resort when your baby isn’t gaining weight.
+Although much less likely, your child could have a medical condition.
+This is probably the last resort when your baby is experiencing slow weight gain.
 Certain medical conditions, infections or metabolic disorders may cause your infant to process calories faster or differently.
 If your doctor suspects something, they may want to text for different health issues.